-Shims May be Used to Align Eyebolts
+Spacers May be Used to Align Eyebolts

-If the shoulder seats flush, and the eyebolt is not in the plane of pull, shims may be used to align the eye with the plane of pull.
-When using shims, use the minimum thickness that will orient the eye in the plane of the pull.
-The total thickness of shims must never exceed one thread pitch.
+If the shoulder seats flush and the eyebolt is not in the plane of pull, one or more spacers of approximately the same outer diameter as the shoulder, may be used under the face of the shoulder to allow for rotational alignment.
+The total thickness of spacers shall not exceed one thread pitch.
 The thread pitch represents one full revolution or rotation of the shank.
 If there are 16 threads per inch, then the thread pitch is 1/16th inch.

-Determining Shim Thickness
+Determining Spacer Thickness

-In order to determine shim thickness, we must determine how much rotation is required.
+In order to determine spacer thickness, we must determine how much rotation is required.
 How far would this eyebolt have to rotate in order to line up in the plane of pull?
 It must rotate 1/4 of a turn.
-How much shim would that require?
+How much spacer would that require?
 One quarter of the thread pitch would orient the eyebolt in line to the plane of pull.
-For the eyebolt noted previously with a thread pitch of 1/16th inch, total shim thickness would be 1/64th inch.
+For the eyebolt noted previously with a thread pitch of 1/16th of an inch, total spacer thickness would be 1/64th of an inch.

-Incorrect Use of Shims to Align Eye
+Incorrect Use of Spacers to Align Eye

-This is an example of shims being used incorrectly.
+This is an example of spacers being used incorrectly.
 Do you see the problem with this eyebolt installation?

-The total shim thickness is more than the thread
+The total spacer thickness is more than the thread pitch.

-pitch.

-Incorrect Use of Shims to Align the Eye
+Incorrect Use of Spacers to Align the Eye

-More than one thread pitch is being used to align the eye!
+· More than one thread pitch is being used to align the eye!